top of page

 Miranda started her career as a musician in 1996 at the age of 18, playing bass guitar for a country rock band.

 After 2 years touring and playing for line dancing in working mens clubs across Britain, the folk-rock band Pressgang were looking for a bass player.
-After seeing their advert in FRoots magazine, she drove her trusty Vauxhall Chevette from Lincolnshire to Reading for an audition and got the job!
-She then spent the next 2 years touring internationally with them.
+She drove her trusty Vauxhall Chevette from Lincolnshire to Reading for an audition and got the job.
+The next 2 years were spent touring internationally with them.

 bottom of page